typedb/typedb-benchmark/read-write/README.md

   - parallelism: The size of the threadpool on which the partitions are executed

 * **model**: Benchmark specific settings which are passed on to the agents
-  - personsCreatedPerRun: The number of persons inserted in each `CreatePerson` action
+  - personsCreatedPerAction: The number of persons inserted in each `CreatePerson` action
-  - friendshipsCreatedPerRun: The number of friendships inserted in each `CreatePerson` action
+  - friendshipsCreatedPerAction: The number of friendships inserted in each `CreatePerson` action
   - postCodes: The number of `postCodes` which exist.